Author

 William Fenner

 William Fenner (1600–1640) was an English Puritan minister and theologian whose pastoral writings, particularly *A Treatise of the Affections*, made significant contributions to early modern Protestant thought on the emotional and spiritual dimensions of Christian experience.
-Active during a period of increasing religious tension in pre-Civil War England, Fenner's work exemplified the Puritan emphasis on introspective piety and the cultivation of godly affections as central to authentic faith.
-His accessible theological treatises influenced both clerical and lay audiences, establishing him as an important voice in the development of Puritan practical divinity.
+Active during the tumultuous period preceding the English Civil War, Fenner synthesized Reformed theology with practical divinity, addressing the inner spiritual lives of believers in a manner that influenced both clerical and lay audiences.
+His work exemplified the Puritan emphasis on introspection and the cultivation of godly affections, establishing him as an important voice in seventeenth-century English religious discourse.

 Works in the Library